-Patricia E. Salkin is Dean and Professor of Law at the Touro College Jacob D. Fuchsberg Law Center.
+Patricia E. Salkin is Provost of the Graduate and Professional Divisions of Touro College.
+She most recently served as Dean and Professor of Law of the Touro College Jacob D. Fuchsberg Law Center.
 She previously served as Associate Dean, Raymond & Ella Smith Distinguished Professor of Law, and Director of the Government Law Center of Albany Law School.
-She is a member of the faculty of the ALI-ABA Land Use Institute, and has served as a lecturer at the University of Pennsylvania’s School of Design.

 A member of the American Bar Association’s House of Delegates, Dean Salkin holds and has held many leadership positions within both the ABA and the New York State Bar Association including: Past Chair of the ABA State and Local Government Section and current member of the Standing Committee on Governmental Affairs (ABA); Past Chair of the NYSBA Municipal Law Section and Founding Member and Past Chair of the NYSBA Committee on Attorneys in Public Service; and she has chaired numerous NYSBA task forces including one focusing on: government ethics, eminent domain, and town and village justice courts.